blockmason/link-workshop-tor/activity4/activity4b.md

 <div style='display: inline;'>CAD</div>
 ```
 > Lastly, again in `index.html`, change the script source from `app.js` to `app-multichain.js`.

+> Now run `npm run dev` to get your application running on `localhost:3000`.
+What's different?

 ### Expanding the Collectible Stamps App
 We will now incorporate your custom ERC-20 token into your app to record payments on the public Ropsten blockchain.
 The existing code from Part 1 of this activity has been slightly modified and the code to complete for Part 2 is shown in `src/js/app-multichain.js`.